 What Are Lost Wages?

-In a car accident case, "lost wages" refers to the money you would have earned from your employer from the time of the accident to the date of settlement or judgment.
-In order to get your lost wages, you must prove that the injuries that caused you to be out of work were directly related to the accident.
-You must prove that they were not related to any other event following the accident.
+In a car accident case, "lost wages" refers to the money you would have earned from your employer from the accident to the date of settlement or judgment.
+To get your lost income, you must prove that the injuries that caused you to be out of work were directly related to the accident.
+You must prove they were unrelated to any other event following the accident.

-How to Submit a Lost Wages Claim
+How To Submit a Lost Wages Claim

 Typically, you have the following options to recover your lost wages in a car accident case: